marian-stanciulica/Foodybite/README.md

 }

 ```
-Thanks to a very cool Swift feature we can use an extension to make **CLLocationManager** conform to this protocol and use in production the protocol for the type of the location manager.
+Next, I used an extension to make **CLLocationManager** conform to this protocol, allowing me to use the protocol instead of the concrete implementation of the location manager in production.

 ```swift
 extension CLLocationManager: LocationManager {}
 ```

-On the other hand, during testing we can create a spy for this collaborator to test how it interacts with the SUT by spying methods or stubbing properties.
+On the other hand, I could use it to create a spy for this collaborator to test how it interacts with the SUT by spying methods or stubbing properties.

 ```swift
 private class LocationManagerSpy: LocationManager {